What is thoracentesis?

 be withdrawn into the needle.

-- You will be asked to hold still, exhale deeply, or hold your breath at certain times
+You will be asked to hold still, breathe out deeply, or hold your breath at certain

 let the fluid drain more.
 The fluid will drain into a bottle or bag.
 In some cases,